kubernetes-sigs/karpenter/designs/deprovisioning-for-v1-0-0.md

 TTL defaults can be either persisted or runtime defaults.
 Runtime defaults will make each field a pointer (*metav1.Duration) where a deprovisioning mechanism uses a hard-coded TTL default for each deprovisioning mechanism or is disabled until a user defines it.
 A Persisted default will use an empty metav1.Duration{} field, and will rely on Provisioner Defaults to set the setting on the Provisioner, similar to the [OS and Architecture requirements](https://github.com/aws/karpenter/blob/main/pkg/apis/v1alpha5/provisioner.go#L45).

 *Suggestion:* We should use a persisted default for the TTLs.
 This ensures that users can see which TTLs are being used on their Provisioners with kubectl instead of navigating the code or documentation for values.
 This enables all deprovisioning by default with chosen TTL values for each, requiring less work for newer users.
-Since deprovisioning will be always enabled, deprovisioning will need a sane way to disable deprovisioning, relying on Maintenance Windows to fill that gap.
+Since deprovisioning will be always enabled, deprovisioning will need a sane way to disable deprovisioning, relying on Machine Disruption Gates to fill that gap.

 ### Complete Drift

-As discussed above, Drift will be completed by pulling it out of the feature gate and enabling it by default, relying on Maintenance Windows for it to be disabled.
+As discussed above, Drift will be completed by pulling it out of the feature gate and enabling it by default, relying on Machine Disruption Gates for it to be disabled.
 Karpenter will also enforce all template provisioning constraints as well, which plugs in easily to the existing Drift mechanism.

 Each case is validated in [Node Templates and Drift](node-templates-and-drift.md).